-1.7.2.5 Where there are elective caesarean section lists, there are dedicated obstetric, anaesthesia, theatre and midwifery staff.
+1.7.2.5 Any elective caesarean section lists should have dedicated obstetric, anaesthesia, theatre and midwifery staff.

 A copy of rotas and lists showing dedicated theatre lists with a named consultant or autonomously practicing anaesthetist with no other clinical commitment should be provided.
 An audit demonstrating minimal delays to elective procedures and rapidness of emergencies to support local arrangements.